-Crisis listening line Caring Contact will be offering its 92nd volunteer listening training beginning Tuesday, March 13.
-Training will run once a week 9:30 a.m.-12:30 p.m., plus one full weekend, June 2 and June 3, and will end June 12.
-Training will be held at Congregation Beth Israel at 18 Shalom Way in Scotch Plains
+Caring Contact will be offering its 95th Volunteer Training Class, March 12 through June 18.
+Training will run once a week from 9:30 a.m. to 12:30 p.m., plus one full weekend, June 8 and 9, and will be held at the Temple Beth Or, 111 Valley Road, Clark, NJ.

-This award-winning training enables graduates to become volunteer listeners on the hotline, helping people in crisis and perhaps saving a life.
-Participants receive 52 hours of comprehensive training in active listening.
-In addition, volunteers become certified in Mental Health First Aid and Applied Suicide Intervention Skills Training.
-Volunteers develop the ability to listen actively, assess the needs of someone in crisis and provide empathy and support
+Participants receive 52 hours of comprehensive training by nationally certified instructors in active listening and become certified in Mental Health First Aid and Applied Suicide Intervention Skills Training.
+Volunteers develop the ability to listen actively, assess the needs of someone in crisis and provide empathy and support.

 Following training, new volunteer listeners are supported by seasoned listeners during 24 hours of internship before they take calls on their own.
 Even once a volunteer is a certified listener, the hotline provides a range of support and training opportunities to allow them to keep honing their skills.